 Simple Present Tense – Example Sentences:

-Aside from understand the example sentences, please try to understand for which type of time period they are used.
-In that way, you’ll grasp the concept of it.
+Please also try to understand for which type of time reference they are used.
+In that way, you’ll grasp the concept better.

 Telefonu öyle tutarsan ekranını kırarsın.